mniinio/APIOps-cycles/index.md

 permalink: /introduction/
 ---

 These pages describes methods for designing API Management compatible API's with Clear business orientation and best practice architecture patters.
-Methods are re-interpreted from proven processes like [DevOps(https://en.wikipedia.org/wiki/DevOps)], Business Model Canvas and API Model Canvas.
-APIOps&reg; is a registered trademark created in collaboration with open non-profit [APIOps.net Community(https://medium.com/apiops)] and [Digia Plc(www.digia.com)].
-Templates and method is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License(https://creativecommons.org/licenses/by-sa/4.0/)]
+Methods are re-interpreted from proven processes like [DevOps](https://en.wikipedia.org/wiki/DevOps), Business Model Canvas and API Model Canvas.
+APIOps&reg; is a registered trademark created in collaboration with open non-profit [APIOps.net Community](https://medium.com/apiops) and [Digia Plc](www.digia.com).
+Templates and method is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/)

 RESTful API's are in the core of services.
 One major difference to normal API development is that API's are considered as products, not unique services.
 API can be used by several consumers; applications or even devices.
 API's can be sold and bought and they are the lifeblood to the applications using them.